-6 In such instances, the professional photographer would only be required to comply with the Protection Obligation and Retention Limitation Obligation, and would not be required to comply with the remaining obligations under the Data Protection Provisions (including the Consent Obligation).

-Does the exception for collection of personal data "solely for artistic or literary purposes" apply to the taking of individuals' photographs?

-- 2.17 In accordance with paragraph 1(g) of the Second Schedule, an organisation is permitted to collect personal data about an individual without the individual's consent if the personal data is collected solely for artistic or literary purposes".
-Such collected data may also be used or disclosed for purposes consistent with the purpose of collection. - 2.18 The terms "artistic" and "literary" are not specifically defined in the PDPA.
+Name of Paper Extracted from Proposed Advisory Guidelines Comments from Manulife (Singapore) Pte.
+Ltd. 2.18 The terms "artistic" and "literary" are not specifically defined in the PDPA.
 The Commission is of the view that it would likely be in line with the purpose of the PDPA for these terms to take their ordinary meanings.
-However, the Commission notes that the parameters as to what would constitute "artistic" purposes may be strongly subjective.
-Accordingly, while organisations taking photographs solely for artistic or literary purposes may rely on the exception, where it is feasible for organisations to obtain the individual's consent before taking a photograph of the individual or where it is uncertain that an organisation's purpose would be considered solely "artistic" or "literary", the Commission would advise organisations to do so as a best practice.
+However, the Commission notes that the parameters as to what would constitute "artistic" purposes may be strongly subjective. - Accordingly, while organisations taking photographs solely for artistic or literary purposes may rely on the exception, where it is feasible for organisations to obtain the individual's consent before taking a photograph of the individual or where it is uncertain that an organisation's purpose would be considered solely "artistic" or "literary", the Commission would advise organisations to do so as a best practice.
 Can individuals withdraw consent for the publication of photographs, or request under the PDPA for the removal of photographs that have been published?

-- 2.19 The PDPA provides that individuals may at any time withdraw any consent given or deemed to have been given under the PDPA for the collection, use or disclosure of their personal data for any purpose by an organisation by giving reasonable notice to the organisation7.
-An organisation that receives notice of the withdrawal of consent must (among other things) cease, and cause its data intermediaries and agents to cease, to collect, use or disclose the photographs, as the case may be (unless an exception applies). - 2.20 Where an organisation has already collected the personal data, the withdrawal of consent will only apply to its continued use or future disclosure.
+2.19 The PDPA provides that individuals may at any time withdraw any consent given or deemed to have been given under the PDPA for the collection, use or disclosure of their personal data for any purpose by an organisation by giving reasonable notice to the organisation.
+An organisation that receives notice of the withdrawal of consent must (among other things) cease, and cause its data intermediaries and agents to cease, to collect, use or disclose the photographs, as the case may be (unless an exception applies).
+2.20 Where an organisation has already collected the personal data, the withdrawal of consent will only apply to its continued use or future disclosure.
+If the withdrawal of consent applies to its continued use or future disclosure, will it affect those photographs (with consent - verbal / written or deemed consent) that are already uploaded in the Corporate's webpage / Facebook?

-7 Please refer to the sections in the Key Concepts Guidelines relating to withdrawal of consent for more details.

 However, this does not affect an organisation's collection, use and disclosure of personal data without consent where this is required or authorised under the PDPA or other written law.
-In such cases, organisations may decide to consider refraining from any future collection, use or disclosure of the personal data as a matter of discretion.
+In such cases, organisations may decide to consider refraining from any future collection, use or disclosure of the personal data as a matter of discretion. i.e.: have to remove the photograph within a reasonable time after receiving the withdrawal notice from an individual?